rschwabco/aserto-demo/Tutorial.md

 ```

-We'll define a function for the Aserto middleware:
+We'll define a function for the Aserto middleware, and pass it the configuration object.

 ```
 //Aserto authorizer middleware function